ArtemBystrovOfficial/FServer2.0/README.md

 	//	operators
 	/////////////////

-	    // new very easy variant to send your pockets in one stroke with a lot of options, read documentations template < class _Pock >
+	        // new very easy variant to send your pockets in one stroke with a lot of options,
+	        // read documentations
+	template < class _Pock >
 	friend FServer<_Pock>& operator << (FServer<_Pock>& fserver, const _Out<_Pock>& out);
-		// new very easy variant to send your pockets in one stroke with a lot of options, read documentations template < class _Pock >
+		// new very easy variant to send your pockets in one stroke with a lot of options,
+		//read documentations
+	template < class _Pock >
 	friend FServer<_Pock>& operator >> (FServer<_Pock>& fserver, std::pair<_Pock,int> & in);